2010 Nobel Prize in Literature: Nobel lecture

-In his Nobel lecture Elogio de la lectura y la ficción, delivered at the Swedish Academy on 7 December 2010, Vargas Llosa paid tribute to the power of fiction and said he believed it was essential to a healthy society.
+Mario Vargas Llosa delivered his Nobel lecture Elogio de la lectura y la ficción at the Swedish Academy on 7 December 2010.
+In it Vargas Llosa paid tribute to the power of fiction and said he believed it was essential to a healthy society.
 "We would be worse than we are without the good books we have read, more conformist, not as restless, more submissive, and the critical spirit, the engine of progress, would not even exist," he argued.
 "Like writing, reading is a protest against the insufficiencies of life.
 When we look in fiction for what is missing in life, we are saying, with no need to say it or even to know it, that life as it is does not satisfy our thirst for the absolute – the foundation of the human condition – and should be better."

-Award ceremony presentation speech
+Award ceremony

 In his award ceremony speech on 10 December 2010 Per Wästberg, member of the Swedish Academy and chairman of the Nobel committee for literature, said of Vargas Llosa: